hiloyt/the-sims-2-legacy-ikea/README.md

 ## How to restore

-1. You need SP files from `The Sims 2 Ultimate Collection` or, for example, from a CD/DVD (in this case, follow the [The Sims 2: IKEA Home Stuff disc edition steps below](#the-sims-2-ikea-home-stuff-disc-edition)).
+1. You need SP files from `The Sims 2 Ultimate Collection` ([a screenshot](#uc-sp8-location) where you can find `SP8` after UC installation) or, for example, from a CD/DVD (in this case, follow the [The Sims 2: IKEA Home Stuff disc edition steps below](#the-sims-2-ikea-home-stuff-disc-edition)).
-2. Make a copy and rename the directory with SP files from `The Sims 2 IKEA® Home Stuff` to `SP8`.
+2. Make a copy and rename the directory with SP files from `The Sims 2 IKEA® Home Stuff` to `SP8` (in UC, you already have this SP under this name).
 In your case, it can have a slightly different name, but it should contain the `TSData` folder.

 ### Steam